 Typically, you really should consider quad-core processors on your laptop, but some dual-core units will do a decent job as well, which you’ll see in my review section.
 Additionally, and it might go without saying, but make sure your processor is a 64-bit chipset.

 A Dedicated Graphics Processor

-Some of the FEA applications out there will allow you to use an integrated graphical chipset for modeling, but in my opinion, you’ll be far better served grabbing a laptop with a dedicated Intel or AMD Radeon processor.
+Some of the FEA applications out there will allow you to use an integrated graphical chipset for modeling, but in my opinion, you’ll be far better served grabbing a laptop with a dedicated Nvidia or ATI processor.
 These have a better and easier time pulling together 3D models for practical use in electrical engineering.
 The one caveat with a dedicated chip is that you’ll probably pay for it somewhat in battery life, but for applications like SolidWorks, which is great for designing electrical systems, you’ll appreciate a more powerful GPU.
 It also comes in handy if you like to mix electrical and mechanical engineering.

 A Sizeable Display

 As an electrical engineering student, you’ll probably get some programming experience.
 With this in mind, you’ll notice that the laptops that I’ve picked up for the reviews section are all over 14 inches.
 This is because a larger screen with a sharper display will make deciphering numbers and figures much easier.
 While I also believe that a laptop should be light and portable as a student, you don’t want to stymie yourself with a screen that you’ll have to heavily squint to work from.

 You’re going to be typing – a lot.
 With this as a consideration, try your best to get a keyboard that is responsive and has keys that aren’t going to annoy you when you’re working on an assignment at 3 AM.
 Personally, I prefer a num pad; these allow me to quickly enter numbers into my software and the num pad also has a selection of ALT key presses that have come in handy for me on more than one occasion.